 So as promised, I gave Vanguard a little more thorough going-over this past weekend.
 I wanted to see how it performed and what the state of the game was.
 I had an idea what to expect, but I wanted to keep an open mind about the overall game and see where it stood.
 My observations follow.

 First of all, I now know how much machine it takes to run Vanguard at full resolution and highest quality video settings.
-I have just built a new gaming rig with an Intel Core 2 Duo E6700 processor (2.66 Ghz), 2 GB of ram, an ASUS gaming mobo, BFG 8800 GT overclocked graphics card, and a 22″ LG wide-screen monitor.
+I have just built a new gaming rig with an Intel Core 2 Duo E6700 processor (2.66 Ghz), 2 GB of ram, an ASUS gaming mobo, BFG 8800 GT overclocked graphics card, and a 22″ LG wide-screen monitor (although was going to get Asus VG248QE).
 With that gear, I was able to run Vanguard at it’s highest settings.
 It wasn’t without complaint from the machine.
 I don’t know if more memory would have helped, but each new area I entered caused a high level of hard disk activity, along with the attendant hitching.
 Once the are and it’s inhabitants were loaded, it ran pretty much like a champ.

 The world does look great.
 The art direction for the world (as opposed to the character design) is wonderful.
 There are items that still look a little “plastic” for my taste, but overall the feeling of the environment is very good.
 The characters still look stilted and the running animations are pretty average, at best.
 There is nothing to distinguish the races one from another, something World of Warcraft did pretty well.